physiodatatoolbox/docs/docs/tutorial/basics.md

 <details markdown="1">
   <summary markdown="span">**Example Dataset Details**</summary>
-  Below a description of the six phases of the experiment and their associated markers, events, and pregenerated epochs is given.
+  Below a description of the six phases of the experiment and their associated events, markers, and pregenerated epochs is given.
+Events and markers signal important moments in the data.
+[Events](..\user-guide\epochs.html#referenceable-events) are messages that describe a certain moment.
+[Markers](..\user-guide\epochs.html#markers) are recorded as signal and assume numeric values that signify certain moments.
+[Epochs](..\user-guide\epochs.html) are segments of data that are created by referencing events and markers.

   <p markdown="block">
   **Habituation Phase:**